 Meanwhile, the Western Europe and Mediterranean cruise allows you to delve deep into the treasures of Europe on magnificent sojourns that bring you to the very best of the region, from the iconic marvels of Barcelona and Rome to the hidden gems that adorn the Mediterranean, such as gorgeous Olbia on Sardinia, and dramatic Argostoli on the legendary island of Cephalonia.
 Overnight and extended stays in many ports allowing for in-depth exploration and easygoing touring.

-It’s just one of many unique cruises that Oceania is offering this year in the Mediterranean.
-The only question now is which one you’ll choose as your own adventure.
+It is just one of many unique cruises that Oceania is offering this year in the Mediterranean.
+The only question now is which one you will choose as your own adventure.

 See our featured Oceania sailings and decide for yourself what’s next >>